-- A. Clearances from the side of the fireplace cabinet to any combustible material and wall should follow diagram in Figure 4.
+Clearances from side of fireplace cabinet to any combustible material and wall should follow diagram in Figure 4.

 Example: The face of a mantel, bookshelf, etc. is made of combustible material and protrudes 3 1/2" from the wall.
 This combustible material must be 4" from the side of the fireplace cabinet (see Figure 4).